Stephenj071/M1_cricketscoreboard/1_Requirements/README.md

 • Microsoft Windows 7 or above

 ## Low Level Requirements
-* by collecting the data from a library
-* and linking that with the code
+* just the score that the client need to enter

 ## SWOT

 ## 5W's & 1H
-*1)	Who –  By Anith K N B
+*1)	Who –  By Stephen J
-*2)	When – before 13/02/2022\
+*2)	When – before 31/03/2021\
 *3)	Where – Internship
-*4)	What – library management system
+*4)	What – CRICKET SCOREBOARD
-*5)	Why – to easily gather the information of books present in a library *6)	How – with the help of c program
+*5)	Why – It is a fun game for entertainment purpose only *6)	How – with the help of c program